d4rks70rm/GrabTheWorld/README.md

 <h2>Intro</h2>

-Grab The World is a POC (proof of concept) developed on Sunsset Hackaton 2019 based on the e-nable project.
+Grab The World is a POC (proof of concept) developed on <a href="https://sunsethackathon.com">Sunset Hackaton 2019</a> based on the E-nable project.
-The goal is to provide an automatic responsiveness prosthesis, either by vocal commands, or by detecting muscle movement.
+The goal is to provide an automatic responsiveness prosthesis, either by vocal commands, or by detecting muscle movement.<br>
 All the code is Open-Source

 <h2>Libraries</h2>